jpodgorny/stokes_tables/README.md

 Description of STOKES tables and models
 =======================================

-The STOKES tables and models (Podgorný et al. 2022, Podgorný 2023, 2025) provide spectra and polarisation properties of reprocessed emission in a plane-parallel slab illuminated by an X-ray source emitting power-law radiation.
+The STOKES tables and models (Podgorný et al. 2022, 2025, Podgorný 2023, 2025) provide spectra and polarisation properties of reprocessed emission in a plane-parallel slab illuminated by an X-ray source emitting power-law or single-temperature black-body radiation.
 The incident photons may have arbitrary polarisation.
 The reprocessing is precomputed and stored in FITS files, which are calculated for three different states of incident polarisation.
 The tables include the dependence on the geometry of scattering defined by the incident, emission and azimuthal angles, θ<sub>i</sub>, θ<sub>e</sub> and φ.
 The slab is assumed to be optically thick, with a constant density of n<sub>H</sub>=10<sup>15</sup>cm<sup>-3</sup>.
 The power-law illumination is characterised by a photon index, Γ, with sharp low- and high-energy cut-offs at E<sub>l</sub> ≈ 0.08 keV and E<sub>c</sub> ≈ 250 keV, causing ionisation of the slab, which is defined by the ionisation parameter, ξ.
+The black-body illumination is defined in the same way, but has the temperature parameter, kT, instead of Γ.
 The ionisation structure of the slab was computed using the TITAN code (Dumont et al. 2003), while the spectral shape and polarisation properties of the reprocessed emission were computed using the STOKES code (Goosmann & Gaskell 2007, Marin 2018).
-In addition, a pure neutral version of the tables was recently produced (Podgorný 2025).
+In addition, a pure neutral version of the power-law tables was recently produced (Podgorný 2025).

 The provided tables conform to OGIP standards and can be directly used in XSPEC using the `atable` command.
-Four FITS tables are available for the Stoke parameters i, q and u with 300 bins in 0.1 to 100 keV (the reduced version of the partially ionized tables with 100 bins in 1 to 10 keV is also available at [stokes_tables_reduced-v2.tar.gz](https://owncloud.asu.cas.cz/index.php/s/qOcBk05jPV4bQNR)):
+For the power-law, seven FITS tables are available for the Stoke parameters i, q and u with 300 bins in 0.1 to 100 keV (the reduced version of the partially ionized tables with 100 bins in 1 to 10 keV is also available at [stokes_tables_reduced-v2.tar.gz](https://owncloud.asu.cas.cz/index.php/s/qOcBk05jPV4bQNR)):

 * [stokes_unpol_iso-v2.fits](https://owncloud.asu.cas.cz/index.php/s/lG7R3Ns5gDeDMkS)
 → for unpolarised isotropic illumination of the slab, i.e. the result is integrated